epugh/project-website/_solutionsProviders/opensourceconnections.md

 link: https://www.opensourceconnections.com
 logo_large: /assets/media/partners/opensource-connections/opensource-connections-logo.png

+description: |
+  We are the leading specialists in maximising the value out of your investment in the OpenSearch platform for Search use cases.
+We have been involved in the project since 2022 and actively contributing .  <br/><br/>

-description: 'OpenSource Connections are leading specialists in search relevance, focused on open source technologies including OpenSearch.
-We help your tune your search engine to deliver the right results to delight your users.
-We wrote the Manning book Relevant Search, host the Haystack search conference and run Relevance Slack, a 3500-person community.'
+  We wrote the Manning book Relevant Search, host the Haystack search conference and run Relevance Slack, a 3500-person community.

-contact: 'hello@opensourceconnections.com, +1 (434) 466-1467, +44 (08700) 118334'
+contact: <a href="mailto:hello@opensourceconnections.com">hello@opensourceconnections.com</a>

 region:           North America,Europe
 industries:       Business Services,Consumer Services,Education,Energy and Utilities,Healthcare,Media and Entertainment,Public Sector,Non-Profit,Retail and e-Commerce,Software and Technology,Financial Services
 business_type:    Consultancy,Professional Services,Training
-opensearch_tech:  Search
+opensearch_tech:  Search, Analytics, Machine Learning and AI